uhbambi/keketest/README.md

 Notes:

 - The canvas size limit can be surpassed by changing the websocket packages in src/socket/packages/ to send chunk coordinates in 16bit.
 - If `req` is 0, the canvas is only available for registered useers.
-If it is 1, the canvase is only for registered and verified users.
 If it is a number >1 it is the amount of total pixels placed before a player is allowed to play there.
 If it is `top`, then it is only accessible for the Top10 players of the previous day.
 - The colors that are ignored via `cli` are used for making the canvas (blue ocean and white continents) and to know if the pixel is already set by a user or not.
 - If you want to add a new canvas, be sure that you additionally create `public/loading${canvasId}.png`, `public/assets3d/normal${canvasId}.jpg`, `public/preview${canvasId}.png` and `public/assets3d/specular${canvasId}.jpg`, check out the existing ones to see what those files are for.